 - Matching or contrasting thread

 - Ideally but optional – ragging shears

-- Ideally but optional – rotary cutter and long ruler
+- Ideally but optional – rotary cutter and a long ruler

 - Ideally but optional – walking foot

 - Time and patience 🙂

 How much flannel you need will obviously depend on how big you want your quilt to be and how many layers you want to add.
 My finished quilt is 9 squares by 13, each square started out at 6 inches and I used 3 layers in each square.
 So I used a total of 351 squares.
 Assuming you can get 36 x six-inch squares from a yard of flannel (you might get more depending on your fabric width) then I needed 10 yards of flannel to make my quilt in total.
 That's a lot!
 You can obviously make a smaller quilt and use less fabric.
 Making bigger squares would also mean a bigger quilt or less fabric because of less seam allowances.